slappepolsen/sp-workshop/README.md

 ## Heads up

 - **File size:** the application has a large footprint on disk.
-- **Design:** made by a programmer, not a designer — the goal is function over beauty.
+- **Design:** made by a programmer, not a designer, the goal is function over beauty.
 - **Support:** this is a single-developer personal passion project.
-Support, responses, updates, enhancements, and bug fixes happen as my free time allows.
+Support, responses, updates, improvement, and bug fixes happen as my free time allows.
 - **Updates:** I have a full-time job, a life, and a finite attention span, so long stretches may pass with no improvements of any kind.

 > [!IMPORTANT]